This course can be taken as stand-alone, or as part of the Diploma in Human Rights and Forced Displacement.

 About the Instructor

-Jan Hessbruegge, (MALD) works as a United Nations human rights officer for the United Nations since 2005, where he has worked for the Office of the High Commissioner on Human Rights, United Nations peacekeeping missions in Sudan and Haiti, the Commissions of Inquiry on Human Rights in Syria and North Korea, the Special Rapporteur on Violence against Women and the Representative of the Secretary-General on Internally Displaced Persons.
-He holds a law degree from the University of Muenster in Germany, a Master of Law and Diplomacy from the Fletcher School and the Diploma in Public International Law of the Hague Academy of International Law.
-Jan is currently pursuing a doctorate in international law at the European University Viadrina in Frankfurt (Oder), Germany, and is currently on sabbatical leave from the Office of the United Nations High Commissioner for Human Rights (OHCHR).
+Dr. Jan Arno Hessbruegge is a human rights officer in the Methodology, Education and Training Section of the Office of the United Nations High Commissioner for Human Rights (OHCHR).
+Over the last 11 years, he has worked as a legal adviser in the High Commissioner’s Executive Office, OHCHR’s Rule of Law Section and the U.N.
+Commissions of Inquiry on Human Rights in Syria and North Korea.
+He also served in peacekeeping missions in Sudan and Haiti, and worked with the U.N.
+Special Rapporteur on Violence against Women and the Representative of the U.N.
+Secretary-General on Internally Displaced Persons.
+He holds a law degree from the University of Muenster in Germany, a Master of Law and Diplomacy from the Fletcher School, the Diploma Law of the Hague Academy of International Law and a doctorate in international law from European University Viadrina in Frankfurt (Oder), Germany.

 For Certificate: Fee for taking this course is USD 600.
 UPEACE students and almuni enrolling for the Certificate course are entitled to 30% discount on the fee.